sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 A   ----> B  -----> C -----> D

-Consider an example with three steps A, B and C. A has 10 commands from A1 to A10, similarly B has 10 commands B1 to B10 and C has a single command, C1.
+Consider an example with three steps A, B and C. A has 10 commands from A1 to A10, similarly B has 10 commands B1 through B10 and C has a single command, C1.

 Consider another step D (with D1-D3), which comes after C.